derek1210/MyProjects/facerec/README.md

 ## Try it out:
 https://myfacerec.herokuapp.com/

 Log in with
-email: test@gmail.com
-password: test
+   email: test@gmail.com    password: test
 (or register your own account)
-And insert an image url.
+Then insert an image url.